-Like Troll 2, every one of this month’s films are accidentally funny, which doesn’t mean there aren’t fine elements in at least a few but, mostly, you’ll find them either: 1) funny or; 2) “Ow, my face hurts” because when you aren’t laughing, you’re doing this:
+Like Troll 2, every one of this month’s films are category 1, which doesn’t mean there aren’t fine elements in at least a few but, mostly, you’ll find them either: 1) funny or; 2) “Ow, my face hurts” because when you aren’t laughing, you’re doing this:

 All of these movies require good friends, good popcorn, a good sense of humor and absolutely no taste whatsoever.
 They are funny for all the wrong reasons.